Pair approximation for the $q$-voter model with independence on multiplex networks: Introduction

 Under the above-mentioned assumptions the model under study exhibits qualitatively similar behavior as that on MNs with layers in the form of complete graphs \cite{Chmiel15}.
-However, details of the first- or second-order FM transition observed in MC simulations depend significantly on the topology of the networks forming the layers of the MN.
+However, details of the first- or second-order FM transition observed in MC simulations (e.g., the precise location of the critical point or points, width of the possible hysteresis loop, critical exponents) depend significantly on the topology of the networks forming the layers of the MN.
 In general, better agreement between numerical and theoretical results based on the homogeneous PA occurs for the model on MNs with layers with high density of edges.
 Then, as expected, in the case of MNs composed of layers with negligible heterogeneity, e.g., RRGs and ERGs, the details of the FM transition are quantitatively well captured by the theory based on the homogeneous PA.
 Besides, it is shown that this theory yields reasonably good agreement with numerical results also for the model on MNs with weakly heterogeneous SF layers with finite second moment of the degree distributions.
 In the case of MNs with strongly heterogeneous layers this agreement is much worse and only qualitative; possibility of formulation of heterogeneous PA \cite{Pugliese09,Gleeson11,Gleeson13} for the model on such MNs, which could better reproduce results of MC simulations, is only briefly discussed here.
 Agreement between numerical and theoretical results substantially deteriorates for the model on MNs with low density of edges, and in this case predictions of the homogeneous PA can be quantitatively wrong even in the case of MNs with layers with negligible heterogeneity.
 Finally, it should be emphasized that the $q$-voter model with independence is considered here only as a relatively simple example and extension of the derived PA to other models on MNs with similar opinion (spin) update rules is straightforward.